-List of Abbreviationsv
+List of A bbreviations .v

 Glossary / vi

 Section 1 SEA Introduction and Background 1

-1.1 Introduction and Terms of Reference 1
+1.1 Introduction and Terms of Reference

-1.2 SEA Definition 1
+1.2 SEA Definition

 1.3 SEA Directive and its transposition into Irish Law

-1.4 Implications for the Plan and the Planning Authority 1
+1.4 Implications for the Plan and the Planning Authority .
+1

 Section 2 The Plan 2

-2.1 Introduction 2
+2.1 Introduction

-2.2 Content of the Plan 2
+2.2 Content of the Plan .
+2

-2.3 Plan Vision 2
+2.3 Plan Vision

-2.4 Strategic work undertaken by the Council to ensure contribution towards environment
+2.4 Strategic work undertaken by the Council to ensure contribution towards environmen

 2.5 on and sustainable development Relationship with other relevant Plans and Programmes

 Section 3 SEA Methodology 4

-3.1 Introduction to the Iterative Approach 4
+3.1 Introduction to the Iterative Approach .
+4

 3.2 Appropriate Assessment and Integrated Biodiversity Impact Assessment

-3.3 Strategic Flood Risk Assessment 5
+3.3 Strategic Flood Risk Assessment

-3.4 Scoping 5
+3.4 Scoping

 3.5 Environmental Report

+3.6 Material Alterations

-3.6 SEA Statement 6
+3.7 SEA Statement .
+6

-Section 4 Environmental Baseline 8
+Section 4 Environmental Baseline 9

-4.1 Introduction 8
+4.1 Introduction

-4.2 Likely Evolution of the Environment in the Absence of a new Plan
+4.2 Likely Evolution of the Environment in the Absence of a new Plan .
+9

-4.3 Biodiversity and Flora and Fauna
+4.3 Biodiversity and Flora and Fauna 10

-4.4 Population and Human Health 18
+4.4 Population and Human Health 19

-4.5 Soil 19
+4.5 Soil 20

 4.6 Water

 4.7 Air and Climatic Factors

 4.8 Material Assets

 4.9 Cultural Heritage

 4.10 Landscape

-4.11 Overlay of Environmental Sensitivity Mapping 18
+4.11 Overlay of Environmental Sensitivity Mapping 49

-Section 5 Strategic Environmental Objectives5 50
+Section 5 Strategic Environmental Objectives 51

-Section 6 Description of Alternatives5 54
+Section 6 Description of Alternatives 55

-6.1 Introduction 54
+6.1 Introduction 55

-6.2 Excluding the 'Do-Nothing' Scenario 54
+6.2 Excluding the 'Do-Nothing' Scenario 55

 6.3 Tier 1: Alternatives for Allocation of Population

-6.4 Tier 2: Consideration of Policy for Rural Areas under Strong Urban Influence
+6.4 Tier 2: Consideration of Policy for Rural Areas under Strong Urban Influence 55

-6.5 Tier 3: Alternatives for Larger Towns 55